CelestinaDragoni/open-joystick-display-server/README.md

 4. Redistributions of any form whatsoever must retain the following
-   acknowledgment: 'Software originally developed by "Open Joystick Display Project and 'Anthony Mattera' (http://www.ojdproject.com/)."
+   acknowledgment: 'Software originally developed by "Open Joystick Display Project and 'Anthony Mattera' (KernelZechs) (http://www.ojdproject.com/)."

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS